ealva-com/ealvatag/README.md

     mvn install

-to compile, test, build javadocs and install into your local repository
+to compile, test, build javadocs and install into your local repository.

 Run

     mvn site

-to generate a website for Jaudiotagger including code coverage reports, they will be found in `target/site/index.html`
+to generate a website for *Jaudiotagger* including code coverage reports, they will be found in `target/site/index.html`.

-Your Test Coverage can be seen at `target/site/cobertura/index.html`
+Your test coverage can be seen at `target/site/cobertura/index.html`.

 Periodically we upload latest Code Coverage to: http://www.jthink.net/jaudiotagger/maven/cobertura/index.html

-To use in your own project starting with Jaudiotagger 2.2.3 as final versions are released they are now available in a maven repository on bintray
+To use in your own project starting with Jaudiotagger 2.2.3 as final versions are released they are now available in a maven repository on bintray.

-i.e update your pom as follows to use 2.2.3
+I.e update your `pom.xml` as follows to use release 2.2.3:

     <repositories>
         <repository>